 - 3.1 In 2009 the Panel set the maximum basic salary at £13,868, representing three fifths of the then median gross earnings of all full-time employees resident in Wales as reported in the Annual Survey of Hourly Earnings (ASHE) published by the Office of National Statistics.
 The Panel assessed it appropriate to use a figure comparable with constituents' pay, adjusted for the part-time nature of the work of a member with no senior responsibilities.
-This identical figure of £13,868 was determined as the basic salary in the IRPW 2019 annual report, ten years on. - 3.1.1 Over this last decade, taking account of affordability and acceptability, the Panel has determined figures for basic salary which have varied but have not kept pace with measures of inflation or other possible comparators.
-Table 1, illustrated by Graph 1, demonstrates the rate of increase of these alternative measures on the basic salary from 2012 of £13,175.
-Table 2 expresses these increases as a percentage year on year.
-The various comparators analysed are Retail Prices Index, Consumer Prices Index, Wales Median Salary (ASHE), NJC (public sector employees), Living Wage, Assembly Members, and MPs.
-This is calculated on an assumption that the basic activity required of an elected member (i.e. without the additional work required for a senior salary) is equivalent to three days' work a week.
-The Panel acknowledges that many members routinely work in excess of these hours, as analysed in paragraphs 3.2 and 3.3.
-It follows that, other than the Basic Elected Member figure, the amounts shown are predictive and notional. - 3.1.2 To set this in the context of other Welsh elected members, over this same 8-year period an assembly member's salary has increased by 25.6% (£53,852 to £67,649 now indexed to Average Salaries in Wales ASHE) and an MP's salary has increased by 22.4% (£65,738 to £79,468, again linked to constituents' pay). - 3.1.3 Thus, backbench members' salaries have fallen significantly behind by any reasonable measure of inflation.
+Ten years on, this identical figure of £13,868 was determined as the basic salary in the Panel's 2019 annual report.
+A detailed explanatory paper setting out the historical context and analysis is available on the Panel's website at this link.
+The key issues are outlined below. - 3.1.1 Over this last decade, taking account of affordability and acceptability, the Panel has determined figures for the basic salary which have varied but have not kept pace with measures of inflation or other possible comparators.
+These include: Retail Prices Index, Consumer Prices Index, Wales Median Salary (ASHE), NJC (public sector employees), National Living Wage, the Real UK Living Wage, Members of Senedd Cymru, and MPs.
+Table 1, illustrated by Graph 1, shows the percentage increases to the basic salary and these alternatives from 2013 to 2021. - 3.1.2 To set this in the context of other Welsh elected members, from 2013 to 2020 the basic salary increased by 7.9% (£13,175 to £14,218) whilst a Senedd Cymru member's salary increased by 25.6% (£53,852 to £67,649) and an MP's salary increased by 23.4% (£66,396 to £81,932). - 3.1.3 Thus, backbench members' salaries have fallen significantly behind by any reasonable measure of inflation.